-You may choose to implement your own customized version of the manage interface and build specific functionality into it (templates are included in the Full Access scripts).
-There is a shared manage interface (at ) for Resellers who do not run their own manage interface.
+Registrants can use the interface to modify domain ownership along with other domain attributes depending on the TLD.
+Resellers may choose to implement a customized version of the MWI interface and build specific functionality into it (templates are included in the full access scripts).
+MWI is a shared management interface for resellers who do not run their own management interface.

 - Change the username and password that controls a domain name, typically to transfer control of the domain to someone else.

-- Move this name to another profile, to either transfer control of the name to someone else, or to organize name control.
+- Move the domain name to another profile, to either transfer control of the name to someone else, or to organize name control.

-- Assign a sub-user access to manage either parts of, or all information related to this name.
+- Assign sub-user access to manage either parts of or all information related to this name.

-This is the contact who is responsible for billing issues with regard to this domain's registration.
+The billing contact is responsible for billing issues concerning the domain's registration.
 In order to avoid interruption in service, the registration fee must be up to date at all times.
-This record should be accurate in order to maintain renewal fees properly.
+This record should be accurate to maintain renewal fees properly.

-This is the contact who is considered authoritative for this domain name as related to Web hosting, mail, and other DNS records.
-This is typically an ISP or Web Hosting Provider but it can be anyone the Registrant chooses.
-By default, this information is initially populated from the Reseller’s Technical Contact profile.
+Tech contact is considered authoritative for a domain name as related to web hosting, mail, and other DNS records.
+Tech contact is typically an ISP or Web hosting provider, but it can be anyone the registrant chooses.
+By default, this information is populated from the Reseller’s technical contact profile.

-Shows information that does not apply to other sections, such as AUTHCODE (for .info/.biz/.us/.name domains).email forwarding options (for .name domains) and .us “Nexus” information.
+Domain extras show information that does not apply to other sections, such as auth code for EPP domains, email forwarding options (for .name domains), and .US “Nexus” information.

-This section shows the Registrant who their Reseller is and allows them to opt-out of showing this information via WHOIS.
+This section shows the Reseller contact of the registrant and allows them to opt-out of displaying this information via WHOIS.